aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

 4. Review per-page outputs\
    Each page will appear as a separate Outbox document, ready for copy/move to downstream services.

-{% hint style="info" %}
+!!! info
     Tip: For very large documents, start with a smaller batch or page range to validate outputs before processing the entire file.
-{% endhint %}

 ***